tastyware/tastytrade/docs/instruments.rst

 >>> Strike(strike_price=Decimal('437.0'), call='SPY   240417C00437000', put='SPY   240417P00437000', call_streamer_symbol='.SPY240417C437', put_streamer_symbol='.SPY240417P437')

-Each expiration contains a list of these strikes, which have the associated put and call symbols that can then be used to fetch option objects via ``Option.get_options()``, as well as dxfeed symbols for use with the streamer.
+Each expiration contains a list of these strikes, which have the associated put and call symbols that can then be used to fetch option objects via :meth:`~tastytrade.instruments.Option.get_options`, as well as dxfeed symbols for use with the streamer.

 Placing trades
 --------------

-Probably the most powerful tool available for instruments is the ``build_leg()`` function.
+Probably the most powerful tool available for instruments is the :meth:`~tastytrade.instruments.Equity.build_leg` function.
 This allows an instrument to be quickly converted into a tradeable 'leg', which by itself or together with other legs forms the basis for a trade.
 This makes placing new trades across a wide variety of instruments surprisingly simple:

 .. code-block:: python